Baby Universes from Thermal Pure States in SYK

 The classical action of this saddle has a topological term $-S_0$ and a contribution from the $\ell$-bounce.
 When the effects of the heavy operator dominate, this contribution should approach the action of a black hole saddle with a matter insertion.
 In the Appendix, we present the explicit solution for $\Delta_H = 1/2$, which results in an action \be I[\Sigma_{\rm d}] = - S_0 - \frac{4 \pi^2 N}{\beta} + 2 N \kappa \left( 1 - \log \frac{N \kappa}{4} \right) \, , \ee where $\kappa = \Delta / N - \eta/2 > 0$ and we have expanded at a low enough preparation temperature, $\beta \kappa \gg 1$.\\

 {\it Baby universe saddle.} We now consider the saddle $\Sigma_{\rm h}$ of disk topology with a handle, as sketched in Fig. \ref{fig:cosmosaddle}.
-This saddle prepares a gravitational state on empty AdS$_2$ ($\mathsf{a}$) and a baby universe ($\mathsf{c}$).
-The handle is stabilized both by the heavy operator and by the MQ interaction.
+This saddle prepares a gravitational state on empty AdS$_2$ ($\mathsf{a}$) and a baby universe ($\mathsf{c}$). { The handle is stabilized by both the MQ interaction and the heavy operator: the MQ coupling fixes the separation between the two mouths of the wormhole, while the heavy operator fixes the bottleneck modulus.
+Without the MQ coupling, or if the particle does not propagate through the wormhole, this geometry would not be on shell and its SYK interpretation would be unclear.
+In the present setup, it gives the contribution of the low-temperature ``empty wormhole'' phase to the TPS wavefunction \eqref{eq:TPS}.}

 The details of this saddle are presented in the Appendix.
 Essentially, for large $\beta$, the handle can be decomposed into two pieces.
 One piece is a bounce of the $\ell$-particle in the potential \eqref{eq:potential} with $\Delta=0$.
 This new potential has a minimum associated with the semiclassical ground state of the MQ Hamiltonian.
 The $\ell$-particle spends most of the Euclidean time in this configuration.
 The MQ energy of this configuration is \be E_0 = -N \tfrac{1-\Delta_H}{\Delta_H}(\tfrac{1}{2}\eta \Delta_H)^{\frac{1}{1-\Delta_H}}\,. \ee